THEATER FOR THE NEW CITY STAFF

 MARK MARCANTE has been the Production Manager of TNC since 1984 and was responsible for organizing the relocation of TNC in 1986.
 He designed the lighting, scene shop and storage facility for the new building and is currently responsible for maintaining the facility and assisting in the technical realization of TNC's 30 to 40 new plays per year, including set design for several TNC productions per year and the installation of scenic elements and lights for all of TNC's Community Festivals.
 He is also an instructor for TNC's Arts-in-Eduction Program.
 Prior to working at TNC, Mr. Marcante was theatrical and technical consultant for the Arts Connection, visiting high schools in all five New York City boroughs to advise on upgrading of school theater facilities, including auditorium design, lighting, public assembly and sound.
 Mr. Marcante hails from Pennsylvania and worked as technical supervisor at the Allentown Arts Center.
 He was also a workshop instructor for the Youth Advocate Program in Allentown, where he developed and implemented a new treatment program for encouraging self-confidence through improvisational acting.
 As an actor, he has led the award-winning Annual Summer Street Theater ensemble since 1986 and played lead roles in several critically acclaimed productions at TNC.

-ALEXANDER BARTENIEFF is TNC's Lighting Director.
-Alex has been performing with TNC since the age of 5.
+ALEXANDER BARTENIEFF is TNC's Lighting Director and Board Member.
 He has performed in numerous award-winning shows.
 He is a leading company member and Crew Chief for TNC's Award-winning Street Theater company.
 He has also been a lead teaching artist for TNC's Afterschool Arts-In-Education program.
-Currently, he is TNC's Resident Lighting Director and Resident Lighting Designer.
-He has designed many shows here at TNC, and also for shows at La MaMa, and the Cherry Lane Theatre.
-He has also served as the Lighting Designer for TNC's Festivals, including the Lowert East Side Festival of the Arts and the Village Halloween Costume Ball.
+Currently, he is TNC's Resident Lighting Director and Designer.
+He has designed many shows here at TNC including: Pulitzer winner Nilo Cruz's "Sotto Voce", and also for shows at La MaMa, the Cherry Lane Theatre, Abington Theater, and Theater Row.
+He has also served as the Lighting Designer for TNC's Festivals, including the Lower East Side Festival of the Arts and the Village Halloween Costume Ball.
 Alex also works with the NYC Department of Parks and Recreation's Swedish Cottage Marionette Theater, where he is a lead teacher, lighting designer and puppeteer.
 Alex is also the Manager and operator of TNC's Concession stand.

 DAN KELLEY is the House Manager at TNC.
 He is present on all show nights.